HarbourBob/MBR-Advanced-Asset-Manager/README.md

 - ✅ Always use preview mode before saving
 - ✅ Start with the largest files
 - ✅ Test thoroughly after blocking
-- ✅ Optimize page by page
+- ✅ Optimise page by page
 - ✅ Clear all caches after changes

 ### DON'T: